 The collagen, along with amino acids, found in bone broth are very helpful in healing and maintaining the health of your gut.
 By supporting the health of the intestinal walls, your gut is better able to absorb all the nutrients not only in the bone broth, but all of the food you eat.

 Glucosamine and chondroitin are essential for healthy joints.
 Like many of the other nutrients in bone broth, where the nutrient comes from is often where it will help in the human body, and this is also true for glucosamine and chondroitin.

 We almost come full circle here.
 When your body metabolizes food properly, has a strong digestion system to absorb nutrients, and has strong bones and joints to move without pain, a healthy weight will be an added bonus.

-Because bone broth is made with whole food ingredients, when you consume bone broth, you are getting real nutrients and you feel full, even if it has very few calories.
+Since bone broth is made with whole food ingredients, you are getting real nutrients and you feel full, even when it has very few calories.

 How Often Should I Drink Bone Broth?

 During the Kroma Wellness 5-Day Lifestyle Reset, we recommend drinking bone broth for lunch and dinner.
 When you are not doing the Kroma 5-Day Reset, you should drink bone broth once or twice a day for optimum health benefits.

 Keep it interesting!
 There are many ways to enjoy bone broth.
 You can use it to make a soup full of veggies, make a bowl of gluten-free ramen, or simply drink it.
 If you choose to drink it, you can add lemon and ginger to enhance the taste.

 With all the health benefits of bone broth, we wouldn’t be surprised if you’ve already Googled what time your local butcher shop is closing today.